RustCrypto/block-ciphers/README.md

 | [Twofish](https://en.wikipedia.org/wiki/Twofish) | | [![crates.io](https://img.shields.io/crates/v/twofish.svg)](https://crates.io/crates/twofish) | [![Documentation](https://docs.rs/twofish/badge.svg)](https://docs.rs/twofish) |

 ### Minimum Rust version
-All crates in this repository support Rust 1.22 or higher. (except `aesni`, which requires Rust 1.27) In future minimally supported version of Rust can be changed, but it will be done with the minor version bump.
+All crates in this repository support Rust 1.22 or higher. (except `aesni` and `aes` crates, which require Rust 1.27) In future minimum supported Rust version can be changed, but it will be done with the minor version bump.

 ## Usage
 Block cipher crates provide only bare block cipher implementations.
-For most applications you will need to use some [block cipher mode of operation](https://en.wikipedia.org/wiki/Block_cipher_mode_of_operation) which are generically implemented in the `block-modes` crate.
+For most applications you will need to use some [block cipher mode of operation](https://en.wikipedia.org/wiki/Block_cipher_mode_of_operation) which are generically implemented in the [`block-modes`](https://docs.rs/block-modes/) crate.

-Lets use AES128-ECB with PKCS7 padding to show an example:
+Lets use AES128-CBC with PKCS7 padding to show an example:

 ```Rust
 extern crate aes_soft as aes;